hjbar/stage_m1/README.md

 a random generator of well-typed programs.

-We provide you with a skeleton for the project, with most of the boring stuff already implemented.
-Hopefully you can focus on the interesting parts.
-We also tried to provide code to help you test your code, debug it, understand what is going wrong.
+We provide you with a skeleton for the project, with most of the boring stuff already implemented, so that you can focus on the interesting parts.
+We also provide code to help you test your code.

 ### Grading